jinchenxiangdan/myBlog/docs/linux/README.md

-# This is Algorithm portion
+# This is Linux portion

-To be Continue...
+It contains: linux kernel, Linux softwares